Skip to main content

 The Solution

-TAGFORCE is a proprietary internal automation platform that handles template generation, content assembly, formatting standardization, QA pre-checks, and publishing workflows.
+TAGFORCE is a custom-architected internal platform that handles template generation, content assembly, formatting standardization, QA pre-checks, and publishing workflows.
 It doesn't replace the instructional design process — it eliminates the mechanical overhead around it.
 Designers now focus on learning experience decisions while TAGFORCE handles the build pipeline.
-The tool integrates directly into our existing workflow, requiring minimal behavior change from the team.
+The system architecture integrates directly into our existing ecosystem, requiring minimal behavior change from the team.

 Workflow Transformation